MightyMax2312/MightyMax2312/README.md

 ## 🔭 What I'm Working On

-- **Healthcare AI**: Developing deep learning models for medical diagnosis, including strabismus detection systems
 - **Educational Technology**: Building interactive learning platforms for mathematics and geometry
+- **Healthcare AI**: Developing deep learning models for medical diagnosis and patient care systems
 - **Computer Vision**: Implementing neural networks for image processing and pattern recognition

 ---